Ali-Akbar Davar: Death

+Teymourtash died shortly afterward in prison.
+Many say he was killed by the prison's physician through lethal injection on orders of Reza Shah—a method widely used at the time.

+Legacy

 Among Dāvar's many achievements are establishing Iran's "Bureau of Social Affairs" (Edareh-ye Sabt-e Ahval), introducing "The Law of Documentation Registration" (Qanun-e Sabt-e Asnad), "The Law of Property Registration" (Qanun-e Sabt-e Amlak), and "The Law of Marriage and Divorce" (Qanun-e Ezdevag va Talāq).

-Dāvar also implemented some reforms as minister of finance in the Cabinet of Mohammad-Ali Foroughi.
-He further established Iran's first state insurance company in the Cabinet of prime minister Mahmud Jam, taking effective steps in saving the state from near bankruptcy by modifying the tax laws.
+Dāvar also implemented some reforms as minister of finance in the Cabinet of Mohammad Ali Foroughi.
+He further established Iran's first state insurance company in the Cabinet of prime minister Mahmoud Djam, taking effective steps in saving the state from near bankruptcy by modifying the tax laws.